MichielNoback/java_gitbook/01_getting_started/first_look_at_objects.md

 #### TestTube.java

 TestTube is slightly more complex.
 It defines a **_constructor_** that makes it mandatory to provide an initial number of cells.
-Also, you see the use of the `new` keyword for instantiating `Cell` objects.
+It will throw an `IllegalArgumentException` when a wrong value is passed for the `initialCellCount` parameter.
+You again see the use of the keyword `new` to instantiate Cell objects.

 ```java
 package snippets.testtube;